Stock events for GE Healthcare Technologies, Inc. (GEHC)

 GEHC’s Geographic footprint

-GE HealthCare serves customers globally, operating in over 100 countries.
-The United States accounts for 46% of revenue, EMEA for 26%, China for 12%, and the rest of the world for 17%.
-Major regional operations are located in Buc, Helsinki, Kraków, Budapest, Yizhuang, Hino & Tokyo, and Bangalore, with Bangalore also housing its largest R&D center.
+GE HealthCare operates in over 160 countries, serving more than one billion patients annually.
+The company conducts research and development in 18 countries and manufactures its products in 20 countries.
+In fiscal year 2025, the United States accounted for 46% of its revenue, EMEA for 26%, China for 11%, and the rest of the world for 17%.
+Major regional operations and manufacturing facilities are located in places like Buc, Helsinki, Kraków, and various cities in China.

 GEHC Corporate Image Assessment